 Last night I was reading to Orla, and we reached a section where the little girl in the story put on her ‘petticoat’, and Orla asked ‘what’s a petticoat?’.
 I found this interesting, for when I was five years of age I would not have asked this question.
 My sister and I had lots of petticoats, as we wore mostly dresses and skirts at the same age, and one wore a petticoat (or ‘slip’) under a dress.

 I got to thinking, when was the last time I wore a petticoat (or slip)?
 I do still have one (as I discovered on investigation), not a full slip, but a skirt petticoat, for wearing under a skirt…naturally.
-Now, I don’t wear skirts any more, but when I still worked full time and wore a mid calf length skirt, I would wear a petticoat as it stopped the skirt catching my legs and bunching up.
+Now, I don’t wear skirts any more, but when I still worked full time and wore a mid calf length skirt, I would wear a petticoat, as it prevented the skirt catching my legs and bunching up.

 I think though, I am going to buy Orla a pretty slip or petticoat to wear under her party dress, as all little girls should have a flouncy petticoat.